philicious/operations-puppet-zookeeper/README.md

 Installs and configures a Zookeeper client and/or Zookeeper server.

-This module has been implemented and tested on Ubuntu Precise, and uses the Zookeeper package in upstream Debian/Ubuntu repositories.
+This module has been implemented and tested on CentOS6, and uses the Zookeeper package in upstream RedHat repositories.
+As the forks origin was made for Debian/Ubuntu its likely to work there, yet untested.
+If someone tries it and reports, I'll fix hickups.

 # Usage